-The air will force the water out of hose reel and garden hose.
-Once the steady stream of water coming out of the garden hose starts spitting air, you’re winterized.
+The air will force the water out of the hose reel and garden hose.
+Once the steady stream of water coming from the garden hose starts spitting air, you’re fully winterized.
 Although this method does not remove 100% of the water, the remnant of water that remains will not be enough to damage your garden hose or hose reel during a winter freeze.
 Next spring, when you first attempt to run water through the reel and hose, you may encounter an ‘ice jam’ that is formed by the water piling up all the ice crystals in front of it.
-No need to worry.
-The water will eventually melt the ice jam and your water will be flowing once again.
+No need to worry!
+The water will eventually melt the ice jam and will be flowing once again.

 Hose Reel Covers